 In the sections on Feature engineering and Predicting we learned how

-to train both the feature engineering algorithm and the ML algorithm
+to train both the feature learning algorithm and the machine learning algorithm

 The most relevant parameters of these classes can be chosen to